prodriguezsosa/turingTT/README.md

 # turingTT
-Here you will find all the code you need to perform the Turing-style test laid out in [Rodriguez &amp; Spirling (2020)](https://github.com/ArthurSpirling/EmbeddingsPaper) (forthcoming in the Journal of Politics).
+In this repository you will find code to perform your own Turing-style test of word embedding models as laid out in [Rodriguez &amp; Spirling (2020)](https://github.com/ArthurSpirling/EmbeddingsPaper) (forthcoming in the Journal of Politics).

 [Click here to check out the R Shiny App](https://prodriguezsosa.shinyapps.io/turingTT/)